-The fair values of the Company's cash and cash equivalents, accounts receivable, accounts payable, due to related parties, liabilities for royalty buy back and land deposits approximate carrying values, which are the amounts recorded on the consolidated statement of financial position due to their short-term nature.
+The fair values of the Company's cash and cash equivalents, accounts receivable, accounts payable, due to related parties, and land deposits approximate carrying values recorded on the consolidated statements of financial position due to their short-term nature.

-The first, second and third option payments pursuant to the EPCS Option Agreement (Note 6(a)) are a derivative asset.
+The payments made pursuant to the EPCS Option Agreement (Note 6(a)) are a derivative asset.
 It is a financial instrument measured at fair value through profit and loss using Level 3 inputs as there is no observable market data available.
 The option was initially recognized at fair value which equaled the initial cash payment of \$815,000 under the EPCS Option Agreement.
 The option increased by \$819,576 on August 13, 2021, with the second option payment.
 The option further increased by \$2,419,622 on August 10, 2022, with the third option payment.
-At September 30, 2022, the Company revalued the option at \$3,935,804, taking into consideration the recent transactions related to land purchases in the area and the foreign exchange rate movement between the Czech Koruna and the Canadian dollar.
-There were no transfers between the levels of the fair value hierarchy in the year ended September 30, 2022.
+At September 30, 2023, the Company revalued the option at \$4,215,881, taking into consideration the recent transactions related to land purchases in the area and the foreign exchange rate movement between the Czech Koruna and the Canadian dollar.
+There were no transfers between the levels of the fair value hierarchy in the year ended September 30, 2023.